andrewl6097/andrewl6097.github.io/_posts/2023-01-19-outdoor-mic-part-5--starting-work-on-the-mcu-breakout.md

 A keen eye will notice that the programming pins overlap with the SERCOM 7 IOSET 1 pins we'd chosen for serial debug.
 I switched them over to SERCOM0 IOSET 3 for which I wasn't using those pins for anything else.

-### Power Supply / Conclusion
+### PCB Power / Conclusion

-As mentioned above - I hope to be able to hook this up to a PoE breakout later, so for now I'll assume I'll find a 3.3V voltage source from somewhere else, and just put in a couple of header pins for +3.3V and GND.
+As mentioned above - I hope to be able to hook this up to a PoE breakout later, so for now I'll assume I'll find a 3.3V voltage source from somewhere else, and just put in a couple of header pins for 3.3V and GND.

 I think I'm going to stop there - this schematic isn't near done though.
 What it needs next - which will be either Part 6 or Part 7 depending on when I can get to assembly of the I<sup>2</sup>S breakout - is the ethernet PHY and RJ45 jack, as well as breakout headers for the I<sup>2</sup>S signals, ideally ones that the microphone breakout board can just plug right into.
 I'll also probably then look at the layout and just add breakout pins for every other I/O signal that looks easy to route, since that'll maximize the future use of this as a general-purpose microcontroller test platform for later projects.